Reciprocal Borrower Patrons

 What if I live in an area not served by any library?

-- Issuing cards to those who do not reside within its boundaries.
+- Issue cards to those who do not reside either within its boundaries or in an adjacent unserved area.

-- Annexing areas already served by other libraries.
+- Annex areas already served by other libraries.

 You may pay taxes to these nearby libraries if you don’t live within the boundaries of BPLD: